yoshidaark/Simple-Guessing-Game/README.md

 # Simple-Guessing-Game
-This is my first project using python
+This is my first project using Python.
+Newbie project